Catalysts for change

 The school is run by Mukwashi Trust School Ltd — a non-profit making company which is limited by guarantee and registered in Zambia (120190009921).

-Each year, the members elect a small team of unpaid directors to provide the school’s managers with support and scrutiny.
-The 2024 directors are Magrietha Botha, Vivienne Hampala, Leslie Jeffery, Joy Lewanika & Maybin Musonda in Zambia; and Laura Manni, Fiona Jelley, Timothy Pain & Steven Wilber not in Zambia.
+Each year, the members elect a small team of unpaid directors to provide the school’s senior managers with support and scrutiny.
+The current directors are Magrietha Botha, Vivienne Hampala, Leslie Jeffery, Joy Lewanika & Maybin Musonda in Zambia; and Fiona Jelley, Kilian Kroel, Laura Manni, Timothy Pain & Steven Wilber not in Zambia.

 Meet our staff…

-Ms Sakuwaha is the Head Teacher and Mr Shamufundo the Deputy Head.
-They lead and manage the school, and are supported by twenty three full-time staff and several volunteers.
+Ms Mulemba Sakuwaha is the school’s Head Teacher and Mr Crispin Shamufundo is its Deputy Head.
+They lead and manage the school, and are supported by twenty three staff and several volunteers.

 Academically, the school is advised by one of the company members, Prof Iram Siraj OBE, Senior Research Fellow at Jesus College and Professor of Child Development & Education at Oxford University.